 - Understand mutual fund share classes and the different costs and expenses associated with each.
 This will help you determine whether a switch from one mutual fund share class to another is in your best interest.

 - If a mutual fund switch is recommended, make sure you know the fund's name, investment objectives, and fees and expenses.
 Be suspicious if the recommended fund is outside of your existing fund family: Ask if there is a similar fund within your existing fund family and the cost—if any—associated with such an exchange.
 Ask for a side-by-side comparison of fees and expenses between your existing fund and the recommended fund.
 Use FINRA's Fund Analyzer to compare investment objectives, fees and expenses, including a CDSC schedule, and other fund information.

 Where to Turn for Help

-If you have a problem with a call center representative that the firm cannot resolve to your satisfaction, you may file a complaint online at FINRA's Investor Complaint Center.
+If you have a problem with a call center representative that the firm can’t resolve to your satisfaction, you may file a complaint online at FINRA's Investor Complaint Center.

-Remember, you can also transfer your account if you feel that you are not receiving the quality of service that you feel is best for you.
-For more information, see Understanding the Brokerage Account Transfer Process.
+Remember, you can also transfer your account if you feel that you’re not receiving the quality of service that you feel is best for you.